jsyang/microarmy/README.md

 Build your pixelized military and fight massive battles!
 (Conquering the world sold separately!)

-## Release build commands

-1. Gather gfx and sfx resources for the HTML5Preloader

-    ./build-preloader-file-list

-2. Compile core game sources into JS from CS

-    coffee -b -o core/ coffeecore/

-3. Start the local microarmy webserver

-    ./start
+## Running it

+`shellscripts/start` to do everything to compile from source and run locally.

 ## Tests
-Run the jasmine-node unit tests with
+Run the jasmine-node unit tests with `shellscripts`

-    ./test

 ## Useful .bash_profile additions
 - Single letter ditz